-Round Two of Pleasant Unfamiliarity
+Round Two Of Pleasant Unfamiliarity

-I wouldn't consider this to be a second-half slump episode but it's walking a very fine line of average.
-Maybe you'll agree once you read what I saw so I give you...
+I wouldn't consider this to be a second-half slump episode, but it's walking a very fine line of average.
+Maybe you'll agree once you read what I saw, so I give you...

 The Wicker Breakdown:

-- Tonight's very special episode is "interrupting" Bowling For Medicine.
+Tonight's very special episode is "interrupting" Bowling For Medicine.

-- Jill Clayburgh opens up the show with a monolog about how she didn't like her first monolog and goes on and on about what she did wrong and what she wants to do different and ends up in a loop where she never actually gets to a monolog.
+Jill Clayburgh opens up the show with a monolog about how she didn't like her first monolog and goes on and on about what she did wrong and what she wants to do different and ends up in a loop where she never actually gets to a monolog.

-- This was followed by a repeat of the Royal Deluxe II car commercial that highlights the fact that the car drives so smoothly you can perform a circumcision in it.
+This was followed by a repeat of the Royal Deluxe II car commercial that highlights the fact that the car drives so smoothly you can perform a circumcision in it.

-- Next, we get to see a second installment of the Olympia Cafe "Cheese Burger, Cheese Burger" sketch where Jill Clayburgh is training as a new waitress.
+Next, we get to see a second installment of the Olympia Cafe "Cheese Burger, Cheese Burger" sketch where Jill Clayburgh is training as a new waitress.

-- Sybil III is a parody of Sybil where Jill Clayburgh plays Sybil's psychiatrist, only in this sequel, there are actually three people named Sybil and the psychiatrist tries to convince them that they are just one schizophrenic person.
+Sybil III is a parody of Sybil where Jill Clayburgh plays Sybil's psychiatrist, only in this sequel, there are actually three people named Sybil, and the psychiatrist tries to convince them that they are just one schizophrenic person.
 At one point, the psychiatrist turns her back as she dictates her notes into a recorder at this point two of the Sybils sneak out leaving the psychiatrist to believe she was successful.

 Bad One-Man Show was another installment in the Bad series.
 In this one, Dan Aykroyd introduces a show called An Evening With... which is five one-man shows about famous individuals all playing out at the same exact time which is enough to drive you mental.

 Eddie Money then performs Baby Come Back To Me.

 This is followed by a fake ad for Nutrifix, an injectable breakfast that also contains meth for that family on the move.

-- Once again, Jane and Dan host the news with an average weekend update segment featuring Roseanne Roseannadanna who starts out talking about taxes but end up telling a rambling tale about her experience dealing with an IRS man.
+Once again, Jane and Dan host the news with an average weekend update segment featuring Roseanne Roseannadanna who starts out talking about taxes but end up telling a rambling tale about her experience dealing with an IRS man.

-- Gilda starts out singing in the shower to shortly be joined by Bill Murray as his showering radio DJ character.
-He interviews Gilda with his soap microphone before introducing the neighbor who's been staying in the garage because of a fight with his wife and is in the shower to do some stand up material.
-In the next segment of the shower show Murray introduces the neighbor's wife to get the two back together.
+Gilda starts out singing in the shower to shortly be joined by Bill Murray as his showering radio DJ character.
+He interviews Gilda with his soap microphone before introducing the neighbor who's been staying in the garage because of a fight with his wife and is in the shower to do some stand-up material.
+In the next segment of the shower show, Murray introduces the neighbor's wife to get the two back together.

-- Eddie Money returns to the stage to sing Two Tickets To Paradise.
+Eddie Money returns to the stage to sing Two Tickets To Paradise.

-- Jill performs a sing-song type monolog where she sang and talked about how young will eventually devolve to two people who just put up with one another.
+Jill performs a sing-song type monolog where she sang and talked about how young will eventually devolve to two people who just put up with one another.
 It was more sad than funny but an interesting piece nonetheless.

-- Finally, Jill Clayburgh thanks the crowd and says her good nights.
+Finally, Jill Clayburgh thanks the crowd and says her good nights.

 As I said up above, this was an average episode because everything felt more nice than funny.
 That said, I still enjoyed the show and here are my favorite moments.
-First, I have yet to grow tired of and in fact, still love the Olympia Cafe Cheese Burger, Cheese Burger sketch but I'm a fan of things that get repetitive until they become obnoxious.
+First, I have yet to grow tired of and in fact, still love the Olympia Cafe Cheese Burger, Cheese Burger sketch, but I'm a fan of things that get repetitive until they become obnoxious.
 Next, I liked the Sybil III sketch because as someone with mental issues I like seeing some mental humor.
-Finally, I was a fan of Jill Clayburgh closing monolog because it was an interesting piece even though it was depressing.
+Finally, I was a fan of Jill Clayburgh closing monolog because it was a compelling piece even though it was depressing.